Jan Jakobsen

 Jan Jakobsen (12 May 1965 – 23 August 2020) was a motorcycle speedway rider from Denmark.

 Career

 Jakobsen came to prominence after winning the Danish Under 21 Individual Speedway Championship in 1984.

-He reached the final of the Under-21 World Championship in 1986.
+Jakobsen reached the final of the Under-21 World Championship in 1986.
 Also in 1986, he won the Danish Speedway League with Fjelsted Speedway Klub.

-He started racing in the British leagues during the 1987 British League season, when riding for the Cradley Heathens as a replacement for Alan Grahame.
+Jakobsen started racing in the British leagues during the 1987 British League season, when riding for the Cradley Heathens as a replacement for Alan Grahame.
 He had initially been targeted by Swindon Robins that season.
 He won another Danish Speedway League title with Fjelsted in 1992.

-He was also a successful team manager but died in 2020.
+Jakobsen was also a successful team manager but died in 2020.

 Personal life

-His son Frederik Jakobsen is a speedway rider.
+Jakobsen's son Frederik is a speedway rider.